techidaily/site-games-able/source/_posts/1719160774357-make-a-statement-in-gaming-big-box-backdrops.md

 ## 1\.
 Big Box Automatically Imports Metadata

- Whether you’ve tackled big projects, like[building a portable retro gaming console using a Raspberry Pi](https://www.makeuseof.com/portable-retro-gaming-console-build-with-raspberry-pi/) , or added a few classic arcade games to your work desktop, you know how painful it is to organize your collection.
+ Whether you’ve tackled big projects, like [building a portable retro gaming console using a Raspberry Pi](https://www.makeuseof.com/portable-retro-gaming-console-build-with-raspberry-pi/) , or added a few classic arcade games to your work desktop, you know how painful it is to organize your collection.
 You are forced to add in every bit of metadata manually in most cases, including hunting down individual bits of media for each game, like a bezel, screenshot, video, and so on.

  It's painful work, and for those with massive collections, you’ll be more prone to not organize anything.
 Don’t do that!
 Organize now to make it easier to find precisely what you want to play, and you’ll use it more frequently than not, guaranteed.